nexus-point/nexus-point/README.md

 ## 💫 About Me:

-I am an experienced full-stack developer specializing in Node.js, TypeScript, JavaScript, C# .NET, front-end framewords such as React.js, Next.js, Vue.js, Angular.js with expertise in cloud platforms like AWS, Azure and a strong background in databases including MySQL, MS SQL, and MongoDB.
+I am an experienced full-stack developer specializing in Node.js, TypeScript, JavaScript, C# .NET, JAVA along with front-end framewords such as React.js, Next.js, Vue.js, Angular.js with expertise in cloud platforms like AWS, Azure and a strong background in databases including MySQL, MS SQL, and MongoDB.

 ## 🔨 Technical Skills